Configure Kubernetes Cluster Connection Details

 Fetch cluster connection properties from a configured cloud account

-To fetch the details (such as name, URL, and certificate authority data) of a Kubernetes cluster running in your cloud account that you have configured in the Lazsa Platform, enable the Use from a service provider option.
+To fetch the details (such as name, URL, and certificate authority data) of a Kubernetes cluster running in your cloud account that you have configured in the Calibo Accelerate platform, enable the Fetch cluster details from cloud account option.

 Select the cloud service provider: AWS or Microsoft Azure.

-Depending on your selection in the previous step, the AWS or Azure cloud accounts that you have configured in the Lazsa Platform are available for selection in the Cloud Account list.
+Depending on your selection in the previous step, the AWS or Azure cloud accounts that you have configured in the Calibo Accelerate platform are available for selection in the Cloud Account list.
 Select he desired cloud account.

 Names of Kubernetes clusters that you have configured in the selected cloud account are available for selection in the EKS Cluster list.